aceisace/python-waveform-parser/README.md

 ⚠️ Unlike most repos, this repo does not have a license as the aim of this repo is to understand the waveform format and possibly develop converters from one file format to another.

-You are allowed to use this code for private purposes only as long as you publish any progress you have made back to me.
+You are allowed to use this code for private purposes only as long as you publish any progress you have made back to me via a pull request.
+The recommended approach is to clone the repo, test and develop this code and create a PR with the improvements.

-To use the parser, you will need a .wbf file as these files are often restricted
+To use the parser, you will need a .wbf file as these files are often restricted and distributing them may be a problem.

 ## Waveform file